-- a. the position within the application site of all elements of the proposed development and position of adjoining land and buildings; - b. finished ground and floor levels of the development relative to existing ground levels of the site and of adjoining land and building(s).
-The levels shall be shown in relation to an Ordnance Bench Mark or Temporary Bench Mark from which the Planning Authority can take measurements and shall be shown on the drawing; and - c. the ridge height of the proposed shown in relation to the finished ground and floor levels on the site.
+a. the position within the application site of all elements of the proposed development and position of adjoining land and buildings;

+b. finished ground and floor levels of the development relative to existing ground levels of the site and of adjoining land and building(s).
+The levels shall be shown in relation to an Ordnance Bench Mark or c. the ridge height of the proposed shown in relation to the finished ground and floor levels on the site.